ursatile/css4eng/211-backgrounds-colors-and-composition.md

 {% example background-shorthand.html elements="style" iframe_style="height: 20em;" %}

+## z-index

+Using absolute positioning, we can have elements in a document which are painted over the top of each other.
+3D computer graphics traditionally uses three coordinates `(x,y,z)`, where `x` is horizontal, `y` is vertical, and the `z`-axis is pointing either away from the viewer into the screen, or out of the screen towards the viewer, depending which system you're using.
+CSS doesn't use a true 3D coordinate system, but we can "move" elements forwards or backwards in the rendering stack using a property called the `z-index`.

+{% example z-index.html elements="body" iframe_style="height: 8.5em;" %}

+`z-index` can take any integer value, including negative values to move something backwards in the display stack.
+In practice, you'll see it used in two ways.
+Well-engineered CSS tends to use small z-index values - 3, 4, 5 - to assign elements to a predetermined series of layers, because somebody sat down and figured it all out in advance and a well-engineered site will seldom have more than half-a-dozen elements in a render stack.

+In my experience, it's also common to see z-index values like `99` and  `999` because some long-suffering maintenance developer has to add a cookie warning banner or a chat popover window or something, and the only way to get it to appear on top of all the existing elements on the page is to use a very high `z-index`.

+> If you're curious, `z-index` is a 32-bit signed integer in all modern browsers, which means the highest `z-index` you can have is (2^31-1) = 2147483647.
+But hey - twenty one billion layers ought to be enough for anybody, right?

+Stacking elements like this is relatively simple when they're all solid: you only see the one at the front.
+But once we start introducing concepts like opacity, it can get very interesting indeed.

+{% example z-index-with-opacity.html elements="body" iframe_style="height: 8.5em;" %}

+Notice how in this example, the boxes in the middle have `opacity` applied to the entire element, so it affects the text and border as well as the background, whereas the boxes on the right are opaque elements with a transparent background, so the text and border is still drawn at full intensity.

 ## Using CSS Blend Modes

 In all the examples above, we only see the further layer if the nearer layer has some transparency to it; if foreground background layers are fully opaque, the background layer is completely covered and doesn't affect what ends up on the screen.